|In-state Tuition (per semester hour, unless noted)||$40,970 PER YR.|

-AUSTIN COLLEGE IS a private liberal arts college located just north of Dallas in Sherman, Texas.
-An engaged and diverse student body of some 1,300 students live, play, and learn on a 100-acre campus that is close enough to Dallas and Fort Worth that students can easily take advantage of entertainment and internship opportunities while enjoying the perks of small-town living.
+AUSTIN COLLEGE IS a private liberal arts college located just north of Dallas in Sherman.
+The college’s engaged, diverse student body of some 1,300 students is near enough to Dallas and Fort Worth to easily take advantage of big-city internship and entertainment opportunities while enjoying the perks of small-town living.

-More than 55 areas of study are available, including recently added programs in public health, East Asian studies, and physics engineering.
-The Austin Teacher Program allows future teachers to earn a bachelor's and a master's degree in four and a half years.
+More than 55 areas of study are available, including recently added programs in data science and analytics, public health, nonprofit organizations and public service, neuroscience, and engineering physics.
+The Austin Teacher Program allows future teachers to earn both a bachelor's degree and a Master of Arts in teaching in four-and-a-half years.

 The college’s Presbyterian Church (USA) heritage cultivates an inclusive atmosphere that supports all students’ faith journeys and commitments, regardless of tradition or background.